richardclli/DIY-RC-MultiConfigurator/README.md

 # DIY-RC-MultiConfigurator
-DIY a multiconfigurator for RC Hobby
+DIY a multiconfigurator for RC Hobby (One and for all)

 Intended to build a small and simple device that can be used to configure various RC devices and components including:
 * Servos